-Students graduating with Associate of Science in Human Services will be able to:
+Students graduating with an Associate of Science in Human Services will be able to:

 - Apply the skills and competencies necessary to assess clients' individual needs: develop and implement a plan of action.

 - Demonstrate knowledge of the National Organization for Human Services (NOHS) Standards for Ethical Behavior in their professional work.

 - Apply knowledge to working in community-based human services organizations.